Key takeaways

 When getting any type of loan, including an equipment loan, your credit score plays a huge role.
 Lenders look at your credit score to get an idea of how you’ve handled credit in the past and how likely you are to default on a loan.

-The better your credit score, the easier to qualify for a loan.
+The better your credit score, the easier it is to qualify for a loan.
 You’ll have more lenders to choose from, and those lenders will tend to offer lower loan fees and interest rates.
 All those things mean you’ll spend less money on your loan.

 Credit scores of 670 and above are considered good, while those over 740 are very good and give you a good chance of landing the best rates.

 It’s possible to get approved for a business loan with bad credit but expect to pay higher rates.
-Where a borrower with good credit might pay as little as 5.99 percent, someone with bad credit might pay more than 35 percent.
+While a borrower with good credit might pay as little as 5.99 percent, someone with bad credit might pay more than 35 percent.

 Lender | Min. credit score | Details |